-For more than three years, contemporary art filmmakers Wet Heat Project captured creative and career turning points in the rise of enterprising, determined, and often irreverent young artist Bert Rodriguez as he ventured beyond his hometown borders to penetrate an international art market.
-The result is a lively feature film about a unique and ambitious personality, and also about the elaborate, transforming world of conceptual art in which he's progressively making his mark.
+For seven years, contemporary art filmmakers Wet Heat Project captured the roller-coaster journey of ambitious young conceptual artist Bert Rodriguez, pushing beyond his hometown borders to penetrate an international art market.
+The result is an adventurous feature film about a uniquely ambitious personality, and the elaborate, transforming world of conceptual art in which he's making his mark.

-Whether he's cooking a traditional Cuban meal with his mother at art galleries around the world, or manning a seamless white therapy cube isolation booth to personally counsel visitors at the Whitney Biennial, or conducting a futures-market scheme wherein his dealer pre-sells artwork yet to be conceived, Rodriguez' next work usually surprises himself as much as his viewers.
+Whether he's cooking a traditional Cuban meal with his mother at art galleries around the world, manning a seamless white therapy cube to isolate and counsel visitors at the Whitney Biennial, or mounting a futures-market scheme to pre-sell artwork yet to be conceived, Rodriguez' practice continues to surprise himself as much as his viewers.

 Left: Miami International Film Festival Director Jaie LaPlante, film director Bill Bilowit, artist Bert Rodriguez